Trousez/4-BIT-ALU/docs/Clock.md

 >
 > **Issue:**  I used a jumper wire for Ground but it didn't make a good connection.
 I swapped it with a solid-core wire and this fixed the issue.

+The next section details the Memory building process and assembly.
 **[Memory](docs/Memory.md):**